 Our Carbon Management Plan (CMP) defines how we measure, manage and reduce emissions across our estate and operations.
 It sets the challenging carbon reduction target of 40% by 2020, against a 2009/2010 baseline, which was achieved in 2019, and exceeded by 2020.
-Our 2020/21 data shows a 34% reduction in carbon emissions, which means that Camden has achieved its 2020 40% carbon reduction target a year early.
+Our 2020/21 data shows a 44% reduction in carbon emissions, which means that Camden has achieved its 2020 40% carbon reduction target a year early.

-Download report summarising our progress made in the latest financial year: 2017/18 Footprint Report (PDF - 140 KB)
+Download report summarising our progress made in the latest financial year: 2018/19 Footprint Report

 Leading by example